mistermaxis-zz/bootstrap-project/README.md

 # Project Name

-> Template repository with linter setup for HTML/CSS.
+> Project for week three in the Microverse Program: "Bootstrap."

 # Screenshot goes here

-Additional description about the project and its features.
+In this project we explore the use of the bootstrap framework to layout and style a website built to the likeness of the [Newsweek](https://web.archive.org/web/20210120125445/https://www.newsweek.com/) website.

 ## Built With

-- Major languages
-- Frameworks
+- HTML, CSS
-- Technologies used
+- Bootstrap

 ## Live Demo